Ocean Impacts

 Divide students into groups of three or four to research an ocean issue.
 You may want to decide on a few issues and have students choose groups according to their interests, or assign students to groups first and then have each group choose an issue.

 Each group will use Internet, library, and community resources to investigate their chosen issue.
+You can use the resources section of this website to help provide resources to the students.
 Explain to students that they will be making a colorful poster that includes graphics and text, to inform and educate others about their issue.
 The poster will be supported by a two to three page narrative that answers the four research questions in the research guide in depth and detail.

 Distribute the research guide and discuss it with students.
 You might choose an issue to use as an example of what their research might look like, as you talk through the research guide.
 Explain that they will use their science notebooks to record their findings and the sources that they used.